IlyasMRush/IlyasMRush.github.io/_posts/2023-03-25-retropy-tutorial-movement-part-2.md

        player.bot_y = groundLevel-1
        player_isGrounded = True
 ```
-(move-04)

-Double Jump / Multiple Jumps
+## Double Jump / Multiple Jumps

 To achieve multiple jumps, we need to keep track of a few more states.

 ```python
 player_isJumping = False
 player_jumpCount = 0
 player_jumpMax = 2
 ```

-We need to check if player is Jumping with player_isJumping
+We need to check if player is Jumping with `player_isJumping`
-We need to track how many multiple jump has been made and make sure that it doesn’t exceed the maximum player_jumpMax.
+We need to track how many multiple jump has been made and make sure that it doesn’t exceed the maximum `player_jumpMax`.

 ```python
     if player_isGrounded:
         player.acc_y = 0